2026 Rules

 1.0 THE COMPETITION

 The John Molson MBA International Case Competition (the “Competition”) is organized by a team of MBA students from the John Molson School of Business (the “Organizers”) with the support of student volunteers and a Board of Directors which includes senior executives from the Montreal business community.
-The 2024 Competition will be at Hotel Bonaventure in Montreal from January 02 to January 07.
+The 2026 Competition will be held in Montreal from January 04 to January 09.

 2.0 ELIGIBILITY

 The Competition is open to graduate schools offering an MBA or equivalent program deemed acceptable by the Board of Directors.
-A student who is registered in at least one course in such a program at their school in the fall semester immediately preceding the Competition and who has not previously competed in any John Molson MBA International Case Competition is eligible to participate in the Competition.
+A student who is enrolled in a graduate program at their school in the fall semester immediately preceding the Competition and who has not previously competed in any John Molson MBA International Case Competition is eligible to participate in the Competition.

 3.0 THE TEAMS